spencer-rafada/Data-Structures-Tutorial/2-linkedlist.md

 | Remove Middle | O(n) | O(n)
 | Remove Back | O(1) | O(1)

+Debugging using Test Cases
+=
+TODO: optimize this

 TODO: Example Tasks and Takeaway Tasks

 Examples
 =
+TODO: try to implement using test cases for debugging and review practice problem in queue.
+Make a video of how to do test cases?

 Takeaway Task
 =